Cheesy, easy, and comforting, this chicken parmesan recipe is a restaurant favorite made easy at home.

 Chicken parmesan, also known as chicken parmigiana, is an Italian favorite.
 This dish originated from Italian immigrants in the US in the ’50s and is thought to be a twist on eggplant parmesan.

-It’ll look like you spent hours in the kitchen but this parmesan chicken recipe comes together easily with ingredients you probably already have in the pantry…all the way down to the marinara sauce!
+- It’ll look like you spent hours in the kitchen, but this parmesan chicken recipe is easy to make with common ingredients.

 How to Make Chicken Parmesan